isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-02-10-post-Inside DOTC: A Conversation with Foo Chi Fa.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_07742.jpg">
 </div>
-<p>We sat down with Foo Chi Fa, a software engineer whose journey has taken
+<p>At DOTC, we believe that continuous learning and improvement are essential
-him from computer vision research to Open Government Products (OGP), and finally, to DOTC.
+to solving challenges, whether in engineering, problem-solving, or fostering innovation.
+We sat down with Foo Chi Fa, a software engineer whose journey has taken him from computer vision research to Open Government Products (OGP), and finally, to DOTC.
 With a passion for building, breaking, and improving things, Foo shares his experiences, insights, and the occasional lighthearted take on the realities of engineering.</p>
 <p>Foo Chi Fa’s journey into software engineering wasn’t straightforward.
 Initially studying business in polytechnic, he found its emphasis on soft skills unfulfilling.
 Wanting to develop technical expertise, he pivoted